onjas-buidl/LLM-agent-game/Contract/Yan/README.md

 Gameplay Contract:
-The gameplay contract is the main contract that players will interact with to change the game states.

 1. Game state management: Define the necessary data structures and variables to manage the game state.
 This can include player scores, game progress, component interactions, and any other relevant information.

 2. Interactions with components: Implement functions that allow players to interact with the gaming components.
 These functions should update the game state based on the actions taken by the players.